Harrisville, New Hampshire

 Harrisville is a town in Cheshire County, New Hampshire, United States.
-Besides the town center, it also includes the villages of Chesham and Eastview.
+Beyond the town center, the villages of Chesham and Eastview are included.
 As of the 2020 census, the population of the town was 984.

-It is a preserved 19th-century mill town located in the Monadnock region of southern New Hampshire.
-There are nine bodies of water in the town, many back roads and trails to explore, and two original train depots at Harrisville and Chesham.
+It is a well preserved 19th-century mill town located in the Monadnock region of southern New Hampshire.

 History

+Harrisville claims to be the only industrial community of the early 19th century to endure in its original form.

 First known as "Twitchell's Mills", a combination sawmill and gristmill was built here in 1774.
 The town of Harrisville was formed in 1870 from lands ceded by Marlborough, Dublin, Hancock, Nelson, and Roxbury.
 The Manchester & Keene Railroad opened in 1878, helping it prosper as a textile mill town.
 It was named for Milan Harris, whose stone and brick Cheshire Mills operated until 1970, but look virtually unchanged since the mid-19th century.

 Today, the Cheshire Mills are protected as part of the Harrisville Historic District, a National Historic Landmark which includes the center of town.
 With its red brick buildings and mills reflected in Harrisville Pond and canal, the village is frequently photographed as an iconic example of picturesque old New England.
 The Harrisville Rural District includes the southern part of the town near the Dublin border.

+Since 1794, there has been a woolen mill in Harrisville.
+In 1971, after his family's Cheshire Mills business shuttered, local resident John “Chick” Colony launched Harrisville Designs.
+Harrisville Designs produces yarn, looms, loom parts and knitting patterns; in addition to offering weaving and other textile classes on site.
+It sells locally and nationwide.

+The Harrisville General Store, established in 1838, which opened more than 30 years before Harrisville officially formed, is intrinsically woven into the fabric of the town.
+The general store is part of the town’s historic district, and has been owned by Historic Harrisville since 2008.
+“It started as a true general store, serving the inhabitants of this small village, which were mostly workers at the textile mill across the street,” manager Laura Carden says.

+Each summer, the town hosts "Old Home Days," which was originally envisioned as a celebration of the agrarian way of life and the renewal of old friendships," said Steve Taylor, former N.H.
+Commissioner of Agriculture, Markets & Food.
+"These days, it offers an important opportunity to celebrate community life and meet with your neighbors."